7anshuai/goagent-startup/README.md

 goagent-startup
 ============

-Startup script for Linux-based systems for running goagent when rebooting from /etc/init.d script.
+Startup script for running goagent when rebooting from /etc/init.d script.

 Why goagent-startup?
 ----